metafacture/metafacture-documentation/Flux-User-Guide.md

 Some commands take a constructor argument.
 It is provided within brackets: `command("arg")`.
 Furthermore, some commands have named options.
 These are set as follows `command(optionname="arg1",annotheroption="arg2")` or with constructor argument: `command("arg",option="arg2")`.
-To learn about the available options of a command, execute Flux without arguments: It will list all available commands, including options. or have a look at: [List of available FLUX commands.](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md) TODO: We need to add FIX to that list!!!
+To learn about the available options of a command, execute Flux without arguments - it will list all available commands, including options.
+Or simply have a look at the [list of available FLUX commands.](https://github.com/metafacture/metafacture-documentation/blob/master/flux-commands.md)

 To some commands the entire environment can be given as an argument.
 This is done with the `*` character: `fix("tranformation.fix", *)`.
 In this case Metafix gains access to all variable assignments made in Flux.